-Your wellness goals should always include being consistent with your supplementation.
+Wellness goals should always include being consistent with your supplementation.
 Even the healthiest of eaters can easily become deficient in one vitamin or another.
 There are just so many sources of so many things out there that our bodies need.

 Take a News Break

-I always try to look at the positives in life, but if 2020 has done anything for me, it’s reinforced my belief that negativity can drastically impact our quality of life.
+I always try to look at the positives in life.
+But if 2020 has done anything for me, it’s reinforced my belief that negativity can drastically impact our quality of life.

 Drink Plenty of Water